What is the law regarding Portuguese citizenship for Sephardic Jews?

 • Who can apply?

-• Citizenship applications requirements
+• Portuguese Sephardic citizenship applications requirements

-• Step-by-step process to applying
+• Step-by-step process for applying

 Who can apply for Portuguese citizenship by means of Sephardic Jewish ancestry?

-This opportunity is not just restricted to Jewish people, Portuguese speakers, or residents of Portugal.
-Any descendant of Portuguese Sephardic ancestry may apply, regardless of nationality.
-The only thing you must prove to the Portuguese Ministry of Justice is that you have genuine Sephardic origin and that you in some form or manner, maintain continuity in the Sephardic tradition through generations.
+The only thing you must prove to the Portuguese Ministry of Justice is that you have genuine Sephardic origin and that you, in some form or manner, maintain continuity in the Sephardic tradition through generations.

-Under the law you can apply for Portuguese citizenship as a person of Sephardic origin if you comply with the following conditions:
+Under the law, you can apply for Portuguese citizenship as a person of Sephardic origin if you comply with the following conditions:

 • You are over 18 years old or emancipated according to Portuguese law